kubukoz/smithy-playground/README.md

 This is an experimental, work-in-progress project to develop a query language for Smithy.

-Currently, everything is only available as a VS Code plugin, with future ideas to extract a Language Server.
+Currently available as a LSP server with a client implementation for VS Code.

 ## Usage